 ④ Overseas strategy

-As indicated in the mission, the company will offer excellent Japanese products and services to people around the world.
+As indicated in the mission, the company will target to the world and expand our know-how cultivated in Japan to overseas.

 While keeping an eye on the situation of the pandemic, etc., the company will strive to exhibit its products and services in more countries, while recognizing Phase I of the mid-term vision as a planting season.
 The company will make inroads into foreign markets by establishing joint ventures with local capital, etc. instead of establishing a company with its own funds.

 Phase II of the mid-term vision will be recognized as the reaping period, and the company will engage in overseas businesses on a full-scale basis while considering the reorganization of joint ventures into consolidated subsidiaries.

 (4) Numerical goalsIn VALUE UP 2023, they aim to achieve an operating revenue of 25.8 billion yen and a net profit of 3.3 billion yen, in the term ending March 2023.
 In the term ending March 2025, which is the final fiscal year of the next mid-term vision, they aim to achieve an operating revenue of 41.9 billion yen, a net profit of 6.5 billion yen, and a market cap of 175 to 200 billion yen.

 *Unit: 100 million yen.
 Net profit means the profit attributable to owners of parent.
 Market cap means the closing value on March 31, 2021.
 CAGR is the average annual growth rate in the four years from FY 3/21 to FY 3/25.
 Calculated by Investment Bridge Co., Ltd. with reference to the plan of Premium Group.